tevnicolas/todo-list-challenge/README.md

 3) Allows filtering tasks by status (done/undone).
 4) Made the application beautiful with TailwindCSS
 5) Optional Features implemented:
     a.
 Allows receiving an initial JSON object
     b.
 Persists application state and persists on refresh using localStorage
     e.
 Added a “remove completed tasks” button.
     f.
 Allow manual re-ordering of tasks using drag and drop.
     h.
-Add extra keyboard navigation to improve accessibility:
+Add extra keyboard navigation to improve accessibility
       i.
 Enter key while writing a new task adds it to the list. ii.
 Pressing up/down arrows having a task focused allows reordering. iii.
 Tasks can be marked as done/undone using 'x' key.